-For 2017, the results of the SILC survey were published twelve months after the end of the reference period and eleven months after the end of the data collection period.
+For 2018, the results of the SILC survey were published eleven months after the end of the reference period and ten months after the end of the data collection period.
 It is important to take into account a number of factors when comparing the timeliness of the Irish results with those of other countries.
 These factors include; the timing and duration of the data collection fieldwork and the exact reference year of the data collected.
 For example, most EU member states use income data from the previous year (T-1) as a proxy for current (T) annual income.
-As noted above, the income referenced in Ireland’s 2017 SILC data spans the period from January 2016 to December 2017
+As noted above, the income referenced in Ireland’s 2018 SILC data spans the period from January 2017 to December 2018.

 The SILC sample is a rotational sample.
-In 2014, both a new sample and a new sampling methodology were introduced.
-This means that all four waves of the 2017 SILC come from the 2014 sample.
+In 2018, a new sample was introduced.
+This means that wave 1 for the 2018 SILC comes from the 2018 sampling frame, while waves 2-4 come from the 2014 sampling frame.

 There is both a cross-sectional and a longitudinal element to the SILC sample.
 Households interviewed for the first time are Wave 1 households.
 Households who are interviewed in subsequent years are Wave 2 households (2nd year in the sample), Wave 3 households (3rd year in the sample) or Wave 4 (4th and final year in the sample).
 The initial sample design attempts to seed the sample with 25% for each new wave.
 However, due to non-response and sample attrition the waves are not evenly balanced in the sample with Wave 1 households usually tending to dominate.